Chatloy/Interactive-Lab-Hub/Lab 4/README.md

 #### The interaction video is here:<br>
 https://drive.google.com/file/d/1-XQ0YHxhtLwa0zUgBeD0J0TV-nVUGsLy/view?usp=sharing<br>

-I have broken my MiniTFT by accident.
-I have borrowed Sky Liu's device to complete my assignment but this lab is not as perfect as I expected it to be.
-I was expecting to use Qwiic and also Oled to develop the snake game.
-However, this game would be simplified version of snake game without snake, just with direction changes.

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.